deoplete-plugins/deoplete-go/README.md

 Will return the `pid_t`, `malloc`, `free` and more.

-The real example use libgit2.
+The real example uses libgit2.

 ```go
 package main